blackbaud/skyux2/CONTRIBUTING.md

   - {componentName}.visual-spec.ts : The protractor code to run the screenshot tests.
   - index.html : The route file that contains the component to render and screenshot.

+Then, in `skyux-spa-visual-tests/src/app/home.component.ts`, add the name of the test folder you just created to the `tests` array.

 ### Submit the code

 1. Commit and push your changes to your repo.